-I suspect this astrological pattern was fitted on historical data.
-It was determined that in about eight major market crashes in the past, including the Tulip Mania, this astrological pattern was present.
-But in some other crashes it was not present.
+I suspect this astrological pattern was fitted to historical data.
+It was determined that this astrological pattern was present in about eight major market crashes in the past, including the Tulip Mania.
+But in some other crashes, it was not present.
 But in all eight it was.
 Other times it was present but nothing happened.

 Or as the Twitter meme goes: “60% of the time it works every time.”

 For example, it did not work in 2013 despite high expectations.

 The bull market continued in all strength damaging those who placed their short bets based on a “Puetz window.”

 One of the problems here is that as I argue in my book Fooled by Technical Analysis, patterns are neither necessity nor sufficiency.